EDUCBA Logo

 Things to Remember About COUNTIF Formula in Excel

-The Wildcard characters can also be used in the excel COUNTIF formula (in criteria argument) to get the desired result; Wildcards helps out in partial matching.
+The Wildcard characters can also be used in the Excel COUNTIF formula (in the criteria argument) to get the desired result; Wildcards help out in partial matching.

 The three most commonly & widely used wildcard characters in the Excel COUNTIF formula are

-• Asterisk (*): To match any sequence of either trailing or leading characters.
-E.g. Suppose if you want to match all cells in a range containing a text string beginning with the letter “T” and ending with the letter “e”, You can enter the condition or criteria argument as “T*e”.
+• Asterisk (*): To match any trailing or leading characters sequence.
+E.g., Suppose you want to check all cells in a range containing a text string beginning with the letter “T” and ending with the letter “e”, You can enter the condition or criteria argument as “T*e”.

 • tilde (~): To find an actual question mark or asterisk.
-E.g. Suppose if you want to match all the cells in a range containing Asterisk (*) or Question mark (?) in the text, then tilde (~) is used in condition or criteria argument as “*~*shirt*” E.g. Red*shirt Green shirt.
+E.g., Suppose you want to match all the cells in a range containing Asterisk (*) or Question mark (?) in the text, then tilde (~) is used in condition or criteria argument as “*~*shirt*” E.g., Red*shirt Green shirt.

 In the above example, it will track the Red*shirt because it contains Asterisk (*) character in between